grafana/grafana/docs/sources/administration/provisioning/index.md

 When Grafana starts, it updates/inserts all dashboards available in the configured folders.
 If you modify the file, then the dashboard is also updated.
 By default, Grafana deletes dashboards in the database if the file is removed.
 You can disable this behavior using the `disableDeletion` setting.

-> **Note:** Provisioning allows you to overwrite existing dashboards
+{{% admonition type="note" %}}
-> which leads to problems if you re-use settings that are supposed to be unique.
+Provisioning allows you to overwrite existing dashboards which leads to problems if you re-use settings that are supposed to be unique.
-> Be careful not to re-use the same `title` multiple times within a folder
+Be careful not to re-use the same `title` multiple times within a folder or `uid` within the same installation as this will cause weird behaviors.
-> or `uid` within the same installation as this will cause weird behaviors.
+{{% /admonition %}}

 ### Provision folders structure from filesystem to Grafana